zulip/zulip/templates/corporate/case-studies/tum-case-study.md

 community](/try-zulip/) to see it in action.
 “It takes a bit of time to get used to, but Zulip has the best user experience of all the chat apps I’ve tried,” Tobias says.
-“With the discussion organized by topic within each stream, Zulip is the only app that makes hundreds of conversations manageable.”
+“With the discussion organized by topic within each channel, Zulip is the only app that makes hundreds of conversations manageable.”

 Despite initially asking to use Slack, students came to love Zulip’s